facebookincubator/velox/velox/docs/functions/spark/datetime.rst

         SELECT add_months('2015-01-30', -2); -- '2014-11-30'
         SELECT add_months('2015-03-31', -1); -- '2015-02-28'

+.. spark:function:: current_timestamp() -> timestamp

+    Returns the current timestamp at the start of query evaluation as a timestamp.
+If session timezone is set then returns timestamp in that timezone.

 .. spark:function:: date_add(start_date, num_days) -> date

     Returns the date that is ``num_days`` after ``start_date``.
 According to the inputs,